wilhelmson arkitekter:

 --

-gångsätra /2005-/
+gångsätra /2005-/ ------------> home

 =====================================

-Proposal for a future Gångsätra.
-A typical housing area for its time with 1000 apartments in 5 to 6-story buildings built 1974 on Lidingö, Stockholm.
+proposal for a future Gångsätra. a typical housing area for its time with 1000 apartments in 5 to 6-story buildings built 1974 on Lidingö, Stockholm.
 The proposal works in different scales and levels dealing with practical structural problems as well as a vision of what Gångsätra could become.

 client: Local tenants' association Gångsätra